Operads, modules over walled Brauer categories, and Koszul complexes: The quadratic and Koszul properties

 \begin{rem} The first statement of Lemma \ref{lem:underlying_objects_Koszul_complexes} shows that $\kzcx \otimes_{\dwbtw} M$ is a complex in the category $\uwbup$.
 A similar statement holds for $\kzcx \otimes_{\kk \dwb} M'$, replacing $\uwbup$ by its counterpart for $\uwbtw$-modules. \end{rem}

 \begin{exam} \ \begin{enumerate} \item The $\kk$-linear category $\dwbtw$ has augmentation $\dwbtw \longrightarrow \kk (\tfb)$ that is the identity on objects and, on morphisms, is the projection onto degree zero.
-In particular, by restriction along the augmentation for the left module structure, we can consider $\kk (\tfb)$ as a $\dwbtw \otimes \kk (\tfb)\op$-module.
+Thus, by restriction along the augmentation for the left module structure, we can consider $\kk (\tfb)$ as a $\dwbtw \otimes \kk (\tfb)\op$-module.

 Using this structure, $\kzcx \otimes_{\dwbtw} \kk (\tfb)$ is isomorphic to $\kk \uwb$, considered as a $\kk \uwb \otimes \kk (\tfb)\op$-module (using the restricted module structure on the right).
 The differential is zero.
 Going one step further, one has the adjunction unit